 If you are saving as PNG instead of ICO, you only need to select one format.
 In this case, if you select several formats, the largest selected format will be used.

 Starting with Windows Vista, the images contained in icon files can have png compression.
 In order to keep compatibility with Windows xp, Quick Any2Ico only compresses large formats: 128x128, 256x256 and 512x512.

 Even if your icon files are destined to Windows xp, you can PNG compress these formats.
 It will not affect the ability of Windows to display your icons.

 PNG compressed icon files use much less disk space.
-While a 256x256 uncompressed icon uses 300 KB of HDD space, the same icon will normally use less than 100 KB if it is PNG compressed.
+While a 256x256 uncompressed icon uses 300 KB of storage space, the same icon will normally use less than 100 KB if it is PNG compressed.
 The image quality will be fully preserved.

 If you do not want to use PNG compression, uncheck PNG compress large formats.